torrayne/formailer/README.md

 ```
 If you want to use your own handler that's not a problem either.
 [View an example handler](#user-content-custom-handlers).

-Last you update your form.
-So that we can use the correct form config you need to add the form name as a hidden input with the name `_form_name`.
+Then you update your form.
+So that we can use the correct form config you need to add the form id as a hidden input with the name `_form_name`.
+Note the form id is case-insensitive.

 Formailer supports submitting forms as `application/x-www-form-urlencoded`, `multipart/form-data`, or `application/json`.